LoganVoss/TITAN/README.md

 ## ORIGIN

 TITAN did not begin as an “AI safety portfolio piece.”
-It began as an **invariant synthesis engine**.
-I originally designed this system for hard measurement problems in noisy trajectories, framed around **seismic / earthquake signal analysis**.
+It began as an **invariant synthesis model**.
+I originally designed this system for hard measurement problems in noisy trajectories, framed around **seismic analysis**.
 The goal was to find stable structure, and notice when two very different situations look the same.

 I was browsing X the other day, and saw a post about OpenAI hiring for [Researcher, Recursive Self-Improvement Safety](https://openai.com/careers/researcher-recursive-self-improvement-safety-san-francisco/) which made the transfer unavoidable.
 The same approach: discover blind spots, force honest evaluation, refuse authority without proof - applies cleanly to **agent actions that can rewrite the training and safety stack**.
-That was a lightbulb: redirect the measurement engine into a **capability-governance control plane** for consequential tool utilization.
+Lightbulb moment: redirect the measurement engine into a **capability-governance control plane** for consequential tool utilization.

 The result is this repository: action taxonomy, authenticated evidence, dual readiness, PREPARE/COMMIT enforcement, sealed freezes, dual-provider live evaluation under frontier-class models, and an explicit production boundary.
+I am fairly new to using GitHub, so please ignore my failed runs.
+Early CI was misconfigured for the live HTTP stack; unit tests are green now.
+Flagship numbers and the freeze receipt are separate artifacts.
+Cite those, not the Actions history, Lol.

 My goal is to show:

 - open-ended safety risk can be turned into a **precise technical object**
 - that object can be **built, attacked, measured, and hardened** end-to-end
-- We can ask: **Has this exact actor earned authority to perform this exact action on this exact state, with evidence that existed before execution?**
+- we can ask: **Has this exact actor earned authority to perform this exact action on this exact state, with evidence that existed before execution?**

 Evidence: **[`docs/flagship/FLAGSHIP-NUMBERS.md`](docs/flagship/FLAGSHIP-NUMBERS.md)**